gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales looked around and seated himself on a plastic packing crate, his toolbox at his side.

-Iffy lowered herslef onto another one.
+Iffy lowered herself onto another one.
-"You know who's shootin' at who?" she asked, her eyes on the floor.
+"Any idea who's shootin' at who?" she asked, her eyes on the floor.

 Edson looked at Wales, who shrugged.